 This online theater performance invites audiences to go beyond the headlines and numbers surrounding the pandemic and to experience the human stories that live on as we look toward the future and create space to heal.

-The show runs 70 minutes with a short intermission
+The show runs 70 minutes.

 Reza Salazar is an actor, writer and making his directorial debut with Missing Them.
 He began his acting career as a child in South America, working with his mother as clowns.
 Select credits include: THEATER Broadway: Sweat; Off-Broadway: Richard II (The Public Theater + WNYC) My Mañana Comes (Lucille Lortel Award nomination); Oedipus El Rey (The Public Theater); The Tempest (The Public Theater’s Mobile Unit); Floyd’s (Guthrie Theater) Sweat (Arena Stage) FILM/TELEVISION The Prisoner, The Imperialists Are Still Alive!, See Girl Run, The Inquisition of Camilo Sanz; “Unbreakable Kimmy Schmidt,” “Daredevil,” “The Blacklist,” “Believe,” “Louie,” “Law & Order,” “Law & Order: Criminal Intent.”
 PLAYWRITING Thespis Theater Festival Incognito (debut) TEACHING Teaching artist, Word Up Community Bookstore and The Hispanic Society Museum and Library.
 Reza would like to thank Anjali Tsui for the initial invitation, Terry Parris Jr. and all the journalists and volunteers from The City and Columbia School of Journalism, Tamilla Woodard from the Working Theater, and a very special thank you to all the families who have shared and who continue to share their stories of loss and love and Mark Plesent for supporting this online performance until the end.